 Elden Ring comes with a huge variety of starting classes to pick from.
 One of those is the Vagabond class.
-To know whether the Vagabond is a great class or not, you can consult our Elden Ring class tier list.
-Regardless, we can still optimize our build by utilizing the best Elden Ring Vagabond Build out there.
+To know whether the Vagabond is a great class, you can consult the Elden Ring class tier list.
+Regardless, you can still optimize the build by using the best Elden Ring Vagabond Build.

-- The Vagabond class is perhaps the most versatile starting class as it allows you to adapt to almost any build you want.
+• The Vagabond class is perhaps the most versatile starting class, allowing you to adapt to almost any build you want.

-- The weapons recommended for a strength-based Vagabond build are Lordsworn’s Greatsword, Grafted Blade Greatsword, The Claymore, and the Greatsword.
+• Recommended weapons: Lordsworn’s Greatsword, Grafted Blade Greatsword, Claymore, and the Greatsword.

 Here’s a summarized look at the optimal Vagabond Build in Elden Ring: